 Attractive results from prospecting the bars and lower benches on the Thompson and Fraser Rivers are reported; also from minor mechanical operations in favourable locations below Lytton.
-Development-work done on Kanaka Bar suggests the possibility of an old cut-off Fraser River channel.
+Development-work done on Kanaka Bar suggests the possibility of an old cut-off Fraser River Channel.

-YALE MINING DIVISION.
+NEW WESTMINSTER MINING DIVISION.

-A considerable amount of churn-drilling was done at Yale and Hope on the Fraser River, the results of which have not been published.
 To the individual, the old Cariboo Highway, where left intact, often offers attractive ground for prospecting because the road-bed was left undisturbed when mining was at its height, and was forgotten later.

 The attention of those interested may be called to the Coquihalla River, its tributaries and low benches.
 There are numerous gold-bearing quartz veins that are intersected at right angles by the streams, and placer deposits are known to exist.
-Pierre River and Ladner Creek are also attractive for the same reason.
+Peers River and Ladner Creek are also attractive for the same reason.

 Some coarse gold has been found on Siwash Creek and Log Creek, which latter flows into the Nahatlatch River.
 These are tributaries of the Fraser River north of Hope.